How to Simulate Realistic Survival Data? A Simulation Study to Compare Realistic Simulation Models: Simulation Results

-To test whether or not the survival curves of two (treatment) groups are statistically equivalent, the logrank-test can be used.\cite{kleinbaum2005introduction} Thus, the null hypothesis of the logrank-test is as follows:
+To test whether or not the survival curves of two (treatment) groups are statistically equivalent, the logrank test can be used \cite{kleinbaum2005introduction}.
+Thus, the null hypothesis of the logrank test is as follows:

-where $S_g:[0,\infty)\mapsto [0,1]$ is the survival function of group $g$, $g\in \{1,2\}$.\\ As described in Section \ref{sec:data_sets}, reporting the $p$-value of the logrank-test was a selection criterion for the data sets.
-Therefore, the $p$-value of the logrank-test can be used to evaluate the simulation models by comparing the $p$-values of the logrank-test of the simulated data with the reported $p$-values from the studies.
+where $S_g:[0,\infty)\mapsto [0,1]$ is the survival function of group $g$, $g\in \{1,2\}$.\\ As described in Section \ref{sec:data_sets}, reporting the $p$-value of the logrank test was a selection criterion for the data sets.
+Therefore, the $p$-value of the logrank test can be used to evaluate the simulation models by comparing the $p$-values of the logrank test of the simulated data with the reported $p$-values from the studies.
 The differences between the $p$-values of the simulated data sets and the reported values $p_{\text{simulated}} - p_{\text{original}}$ are considered for this comparison.

-In Figure \ref{fig:lr_p_cross}, boxplots of the differences between the $p$-values of the logrank-test of the simulated data sets and the reported values for the studies, in which the KM curves are crossing once or twice, are displayed.
+In Figure \ref{fig:lr_p_cross}, boxplots of the differences between the $p$-values of the logrank test of the simulated data sets and the reported values for the studies, in which the KM curves are crossing once or twice, are displayed.
 The dashed lines represent the differences between the $p$-values for the reconstructed data sets and the reported $p$-values ($p_{\text{reconstructed}} - p_{\text{original}}$).
-It can be seen that for two of the three studies the $p$-value of the reconstructed data set is close to the reported value.
+It can be seen that for two of the three studies, the $p$-value of the reconstructed data set is close to the reported value.
 For the third study (Seto et al.), the difference is a bit higher.
 This implies that for some studies, the data of the treatment groups is reconstructed well.
 For the data set from Seto et al., the reconstruction is worse.
 For all of the three studies and four simulation models, the median of the $p$-values of the simulated data sets is higher than the $p$-values reported in the study.